boazsegev/facil.io/docs/_SOURCE/0.8.x/riskyhash.md

     However, Risky Hash still could probably be attacked by carefully crafted malicious data that would result in a collision.

-Risky Hash consumes data in 64 bit chunks/words.
+Risky Hash consumes data in 4 parallel vectors, each consuming 64 bit chunks/words.

-Each vector reads a single 64 bit word within a 256 bit block, allowing the vectors to be parallelized though any message length of 256 bits or longer.

-`V0` reads the first 64 bits, `V0` reads bits 65-128, and so forth...
+Each vector reads a single 64 bit word within a 256 bit block, so that `V0` reads the first 64 bits, `V1` reads bits 65-128, and so forth...

 The 64 bits (8 bytes) are read in **Little Endian** network byte order (improving performance on most common CPUs) and treated as a numerical value.